theforeman/theforeman.org/plugins/katello/3.14/installation/index.md

 foreman-installer --tuning default
 ```

-**Note**

-- Using the `--tuning` option does not update `/etc/foreman-installer/custom-hiera.yml`, instead it directly updates the required configuration as specified in the corresponding tuning profile.
-You can still use `custom-hiera.yml` to override any configuration if really needed.
-- If you had already used `custom-hiera.yml` and starting to use the tuned profiles, you may want to review the definition of tuned profiles (`/usr/share/foreman-installer/config/foreman.hiera/tuning/sizes/`) and remove the duplicated configuration entries from your `custom-hiera.yml`.
-- Use `foreman-installer --help | grep tuning` to identify the current tuning level.
+Use `foreman-installer --help | grep tuning` to identify the current tuning level.

 Sample output for `default` tuning: